-For diagnosis, your doctor will recommend you to perform a few lab tests.
-X-rays and CT scan might be required.
-If you have returned from a foreign trip, consult your doctor, and check for symptoms.
+For diagnosis, the doctor will recommend the patient to perform a few laboratory tests.
+X-rays and CT (computed tomography) scans might be required.
+If a person has returned from a foreign trip, consult the doctor, and check for symptoms.

 RT-PCR: Reverse transcription-polymerase chain reaction is a test that can identify the virus in stool, blood, and nasal secretions.

-Culture Testing: This test involves a small sample of fluid or tissue in a container and cultured.
+Culture Testing: This test involves culturing a small sample of fluid or tissue in a container.
 This testing method may not be reliable if it is used for diagnosis in the early stages of infection.

-If there is a new outbreak of SARS, you should inform your doctor whether you are from the outbreak region.
+If there is a new outbreak of SARS, a person should inform the doctor whether they are from the outbreak region.
 Avoid going to public places and maintain proper social distancing.
-If you are a healthcare professional, you should take additional precaution measures.
-You should particularly stay away from kids, as they may be affected soon.
+If a person is a healthcare professional, they should take additional precautionary measures.
+A person should particularly stay away from kids, as they may be affected soon.

 No medications have been identified till now.
 Due to the fast spread of the disease, many studies are performed to identify the spread and control of the disease.

-Isolation can be the best choice of decreasing the number of cases.
+Isolation can be the best choice for decreasing the number of cases.